-How Do I Write a Thesis Statement?
-What is an Antagonist?
+How Do I Write a Great Thesis Statement?
+How Do I Interpret a Graphic?

-The answers to those questions and many more are in 100-Plus Reading and Writing Strategies, a new collection of approaches and activities that the author, ELA teacher Kristina Janeway, has used to help students successfully bridge instructional and learning gaps in their education: word comprehension, interacting with various texts, questioning skills, testing strategies, sentence building, and basic writing skills.
+The answers to those questions and many more are in 100-Plus Reading and Writing Strategies, a new collection of methods and activities that the author, ELA teacher Kristina Janeway, uses to help students successfully bridge instructional and learning gaps.
+Includes word comprehension, interacting with various texts, questioning skills, testing strategies, sentence building, and basic writing skills.

 100-Plus Reading and Writing Strategies is divided into six sections: